open-telemetry/opentelemetry-operator/docs/api.md

         <td>string</td>
         <td>
           Argument defines sampler argument.
 The value depends on the sampler type.
 For instance for parentbased_traceidratio sampler type it is a number in range [0..1] e.g. 0.25.<br/>
+          The value will be set in the OTEL_TRACES_SAMPLER_ARG env var.
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>type</b></td>
         <td>enum</td>
         <td>
           Type defines sampler type.
-The value can be for instance parentbased_always_on, parentbased_always_off, parentbased_traceidratio...<br/>
+The value will be set in the OTEL_TRACES_SAMPLER env var.
           <br/>
             <i>Enum</i>: always_on, always_off, traceidratio, parentbased_always_on, parentbased_always_off, parentbased_traceidratio, jaeger_remote, xray<br/>
         </td>